 We did not design and maintain an effective control environment commensurate with our financial reporting requirements.
 Specifically, we did not maintain a sufficient complement of personnel with an appropriate degree of internal controls and accounting knowledge, experience, and training commensurate with our accounting and reporting requirements.

-This material weakness contributed to the following additional material weaknesses.
+This material weakness also contributed to the following additional material weaknesses.

 We did not design and maintain effective controls over the period-end financial reporting process to achieve complete, accurate and timely financial accounting, reporting and disclosures, including segregation of duties and adequate controls related to journal entries and certain other business processes, and verifying transactions are properly classified in the financial statements.

-These material weaknesses resulted in adjustments to several account balances and disclosures in the consolidated financial statements for the years ended December 31, 2019 and 2018, and adjustments to the equity and warrant liabilities accounts and related disclosures in the unaudited condensed consolidated financial statements for the three months ended March 31, 2024.
+These material weaknesses resulted in adjustments to several account balances and disclosures in the consolidated financial statements for the years ended December 31, 2019 and 2018, and adjustments to the equity and warrant liabilities accounts and related disclosures in the unaudited condensed consolidated financial statements for the three months ended March 31, 2024 March 31, 2021.
+The material weakness related to the control environment also resulted in an immaterial adjustment, which was recorded prior to the issuance of the unaudited condensed consolidated financial statements as of June 30, 2024.